Keep Up With Your Construction Site Fire and Emergency Evacuation Plans

 Building and Construction fires and other emergency evacuations are significantly more common than most people think.
 And investigators have learned a great deal over the years when it comes to the causes of these sudden emergencies and how to keep them from becoming disasters.

-Emergency preparedness and evolving best practices that property owners, general contractors and rank-and-file workers can follow, reduce the damage (and injuries) a serious fire or some other disaster can cause.
-With this growing knowledge base, fires, explosions, hazardous chemical releases and noxious fumes, occur less regularly.
-But the number of annual man-made construction site and building emergencies still remains alarmingly high; in the tens of thousands nationally according to the Bureau of Labor Statistics (BLS).
+Emergency preparedness and evolving best practices that property owners, general contractors, and rank-and-file workers can follow, reduce the damage (and injuries) a serious fire or some other disaster can cause.
+With this growing knowledge base, fires, explosions, hazardous chemical releases, and noxious fumes, occur less regularly.
+But the number of annual man-made construction sites and building emergencies still remains alarmingly high; in the tens of thousands nationally according to the Bureau of Labor Statistics (BLS).

 A response plan establishes an organization’s procedures for responding to emergencies.
 These “action plans” are the strategies that counter emergencies as they “game plan” and assign duties and escape routes to teams of employees which they must quickly follow during an emergency.

 A few examples of emergencies that should be planned for at construction sites include: